RudderStack-managed Plans vs. RudderStack Open Source

 RudderStack dashboard

-RudderStack’s Free plan offers multiple sources, destinations and delivery of 250,000 events per month.
-It also provides key features like Live Events and Transformations.
+RudderStack-managed plans offer multiple sources, destinations, and key features like Live Events and Transformations.

 RudderStack Open Source